Check our travel advisory page for updates on SR 11 (Chuckanut Drive) road closure.

 Trail Running

-• Stimpson Reserve: If you are looking for a calmer (but equally ferny) rainforested trail, head to Stimpson Reserve along Lake Louise Road between Bellingham and Sudden Valley, which includes 4 beautiful hilly miles with a couple of loop options.
+• Stimpson Nature Reserve along Lake Louise Road between Bellingham and Sudden Valley, includes four beautiful hilly miles of multi-use trails with a couple of loop options.

 We acknowledge that Whatcom County is located on the unceded territory of the Coast Salish Peoples.
 They cared for the lands that included what we’d call the Puget Sound region, Vancouver Island and British Columbia since time immemorial.
 This gives us the great obligation and opportunity to learn how to care for our surrounding areas and all the natural and human resources we require to live.
 We express our deepest respect and gratitude for our indigenous neighbors, the Lummi Nation and Nooksack Tribe, for their enduring care and protection of our shared lands and waterways.